zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/sar_cfg.rst

 When sending a segmented message to a unicast address, the unacknowledged segments are repeated the :kconfig:option:`CONFIG_BT_MESH_TX_SEG_RETRANS_COUNT` number of times before the transmission is considered as failed.
-The same option configures a number of retransmissions to a group or virtual address, but the transmission always succeedes after retransmitting all segments the configured number of times.
+The same option configures a number of retransmissions to a group or virtual address, but the transmission always succeeds after retransmitting all segments the configured number of times.

 The timeout between each retransmission to a unicast address is configured by the Kconfig option